Aliases for ATP6V1F Gene

 GeneCards Summary for ATP6V1F Gene

-ATP6V1F (ATPase, H+ Transporting, Lysosomal 14kDa, V1 Subunit F) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include hydrogen ion transmembrane transporter activity and ATPase activity, coupled to transmembrane movement of ions.
+ATP6V1F (ATPase H+ Transporting V1 Subunit F) is a Protein Coding gene.
+Among its related pathways are Innate Immune System and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include hydrogen ion transmembrane transporter activity and ATPase coupled ion transmembrane transporter activity.

 UniProtKB/Swiss-Prot for ATP6V1F Gene